-Materials Waste and GHG Emissions
+Equipment, Waste, and Carbon Emissions

-Cloud computing's data centers and IT equipment have negative environmental impacts at the start and end of their lifecycles.
+Data centers and IT equipment have negative environmental impacts at the start and end of their lifecycles.
 Extracting, manufacturing, and transporting their parts and raw materials emits greenhouse gasses and consumes resources.

-Manufacturing issues include equipment production, where one laptop produces 800 pounds of GHG emissions.17 Microprocessor fabrication depletes water supplies, with each plant consuming 10 million gallons of water a day.18 Extracting hazardous raw materials is another severe problem.
+Manufacturing issues include equipment production, where one laptop produces 800 pounds of carbon emissions.17 Microprocessor fabrication depletes water supplies, with each plant consuming 10 million gallons of water a day.18 Extracting hazardous raw materials is another severe problem.

 Facility construction claims large tracts of land and involves carbon-intensive materials such as cement and steel.
-Similarly, constructing connections for power and water creates GHG emissions.
+Similarly, constructing connections for power and water creates carbon emissions.